Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Numerical experiments

+Figure \ref{efficent2} shows evolutions of energy with $\alpha=0.5$, $\epsilon=0.05$ and $\kappa=1$ computed utilizing fixed time steps $\tau_n=0.05, 0.01, 0.005,0.001$ and the adaptive time steps.
+It is obvious that the adaptive time algorithm captures the quick variation of the energy successfully, while the uniform time steps with $\tau_n=0.05,0.01,0.005$ are failed to detect the initial variations.
+In fact, only 29 time levels are computed in the simulation with adaptive time-stepping strategy, while that for the fixed time steps $\tau_n=0.001$ is 100.
+Meanwhile, Figure \ref{efficent2}(b) presents that the energy curves computed by the adaptive time-stepping strategy and uniform steps $\tau_n=0.005,0.001$ are almost compatible with the one using the uniform step $\tau_n=10^{-4}$ in the long time simulation.

+{Moreover, Table \ref{CPU time2} lists the comparisons of CPU time and required time levels.
+It shows that the adaptive time-stepping strategy reduces the CPU time significantly for long time simulation, especially for the space fractional problem, and the total number of time steps is reduced eventually.
+More precisely, the adaptive time-stepping strategy saves the CPU time by approximately 55\% compared to the case with the fixed time step $\tau_n=0.005$, and by about 80\% compared to the one utilizing the uniform time step $\tau_n=0.001$.}

-The decay of energy for the short time $T=1$ and the steady state time $T=2500$ with different fractional orders $\alpha=0.2$, $0.4$, $0.6$, $0.8$, $1$ and $\epsilon=0.01$ using adaptive time steps are shown in Figure \ref{examp:energy stable}.
-It is clearly indicate that the adaptive time-stepping strategy could capture the multiple time scales for that small time steps are chosen when the solution has a quick transition.
-Since the rate at which the solution approaches the steady asymptotic state varies with the fractional order $\alpha$ \cite{Mark2017SIAM}, it is seen that the transition decays slower from the initial state to the steady state for smaller value of fractional order.
+{In the following, we study the mass conservation and energy dissipation law of the problem with different model parameters on $\Omega=(-2\pi,2\pi)^{2}$ to final time $T=150$.
+We choose $\rho=10^{3}$, $r_{\text{user}}=4$, $\tau_{\min}=10^{-4}$ and $\tau_{\max}=5\times10^{-2}$ in the adaptive time-stepping strategy \eqref{algo:adaptive step}.
+The decay of energy for the short time $T=3\times10^{-3}$ and the relatively steady state $T=150$ with different fractional orders $\alpha=0.3,0.6,0.9$, $\epsilon=0.08$ and $\kappa=1$ using adaptive time steps are shown in Figure \ref{examp:energy stable2}(a).
+It is clearly indicate that the adaptive time-stepping strategy could capture the multiple time scales behaviors since small time steps are chosen when the solution has a quick transition.
+The rate at which the solution approaches the steady asymptotic state varies with the fractional order $\alpha$ \cite{Mark2017SIAM}.
+To be more specific, the transition decays slower from the initial state to the steady state for smaller value of fractional order.

-Moreover, we employ $\rho=100$, $r_{\text{user}}=4$, $\tau_{\min}=10^{-4}$ and $\tau_{\max}=10^{-2}$ in the adaptive time-stepping strategy and plot the evolution of discrete energy for the smaller $\epsilon=10^{-3}$, $T=0.5$ and the steady state time $T=160$ with different fractional orders in Figure \ref{examp:energy stable2}.
-It is shown that the phase transition tends to be more rapid when the interface width parameter $\epsilon$ becomes smaller.